 From the northern arid mountains down to the white sand beaches and lush jungles in the south, any trip to the country will often crossover many microclimates.

-Deciding when the best time to go to Mexico is a challenge, as it really depends on where you plan on spending your time and what activities you hope to do.
+Deciding when the best time to go to Mexico is a challenge, as it really depends on where you plan on spending your time and what activities you hope to do and why you want to go to Mexico.

 Best Time to Travel to Mexico’s Yucatan Peninsula